Smokefree DHB 2025

-How will I cope being smokefree in hospital?
+How will I cope with being smokefree in the hospital?

 If you smoke regularly, your body is used to a steady supply of nicotine.
 When you stop smoking, it is the withdrawal from nicotine that causes discomfort.
 To help you remain smokefree and be comfortable during your stay, staff can provide nicotine replacement therapy (NRT) - for example, patches, lozenges and gum.

 We know most people who smoke want to quit and that it can be a hard journey for many.
 Talking to your doctor or nurse about your smoking is a great first step.

 If you know about your hospital admission in advance, take steps now to prepare for your stay.

 There are many options for support to stop smoking.
 You can talk to your doctor or nurse or freephone 0800 569 568.

 More information available at CM Health Living Counties Manukau Health's Smokefree Service.

 Give your baby the best start in life.
 Quit now.